eslint/eslint/docs/rules/no-fallthrough.md

 ## Rule Details

 This rule is aimed at eliminating unintentional fallthrough of one case to the other.
-As such, it flags and fallthrough scenarios that are not marked by a comment.
+As such, it flags any fallthrough scenarios that are not marked by a comment.

 Examples of **incorrect** code for this rule: